 Besides the usual throwing open of windows and letting in the fresh air as spring arrives, I’ve been thinking about ways to reset my mind this year as well.
-This pandemic finally seems like an end might be in sight and I’m ready for a fresh perspective.
 I know that I can’t think things away, but I know I can refresh my outlook and choose to engage in a different way.

 Sometimes, though, the thought of mentally shifting gears can feel overwhelming.
 Especially if you feel like your brain already has too much going on.
 But imagine the feeling you get from a home that has been deep cleaned and readied for a new start.
 Our bodies and brains deserve the same cleanse and care.
 Here is a list of simple activities to bring you a fresh perspective.
 Spoiler alert: much of it has to do with breathing.